 What is your current routine?

 Si: My current (and favourite) is Push, Pull, Legs.
 At the age I am now it ensures all the body parts are hit twice in a seven day period, but gives me enough recovery time before working them again.
-I also love skipping.
-It's my favourite form of cardio and I get to be Rocky.
+I also do three HIIT sessions and three Yoga practices per week.
+These really help with recovery and flexibility.

 James: In my gym sessions I tend to go for full body strength training routines, opting for compound lifts over isolation, just to make sure that each of my main muscle groups gets a workout.